When the Fifty Shades of Grey book was all the rage, a variety of ‘Fifty Shades’ projects started to emerge.

 Now, don’t make assumptions based on the ‘Fifty Shades’ bit.
 This is not going to be a book full of whips and sex and red rooms of pain – unless that is part of someone’s story.

 What it IS going to be is a collection of stories from people in various places in their gender journey and their experiences in relationships, work, and life in general.

 After starting the interviews, Esther thought, why not use the audios rather than just have them transcribed for the book?
 And so, the idea for the podcast was born.

 It’s been a while in coming… The first conversation took place in late 2018.
-It has been picking up momentum, and now the podcast is live!
+It has been picking up momentum, and the podcast went live in July 2020.
 We hope you’ll join us on this amazing journey.